NewYorkCityCouncil/councilcount-py/README.md

 # Overview

 `councilcount` is the companion package for CouncilCount, a webpage designed by the New York City Council Data Team that visualizes population data for over 100 demographic groups across various NYC geographic boundaries.
-Where possible, this data was sourced directly from the 5-Year American Community Survey (ACS).
+Where possible, this data was sourced directly from the 5-Year American Community Survey (ACS) Data Profiles.
 For geographic boundaries that are not available in the census hierarchy, like council districts, estimates were generated (see Methodology).
 This package allows for easy acces to the estimates displayed on CouncilCount, as well as the ability to generate new estimates using the same methodology.

 Visit CouncilCount at https://rnd.council.nyc.gov/councilcount/.